+Typographical conventions

-Additional resources Typographical conventions The IONA knowledge base (http://www.iona.com/support/knowledge_base/ index.xml) contains helpful articles, written by IONA experts, about Orbacus and other products.
-Comments on IONA documentation can be sent to docs-support@iona.com.
-This guide uses the following typographical conventions: · )pogp Constant width Constant width (courier font) in normal text represents portions of code and literal names of items such as classes, functions, variables, and data structures.
-For example, text might refer to the CORBA::Object Class.
+This book uses the following typographical conventions:

+Fixed width Fixed width (Courier font) in normal text represents portions of code and literal names of items such as classes, functions, variables, and data structures.
+For example, text might refer to the $IT_Bus::AnyType$ class.
 Constant width paragraphs represent code examples or information a system displays on the screen.
-For example: #include <stdio.h></stdio.h> Italic Italic words in normal text represent emphasis and new terms .
-Italic words or characters in code and commands represent variable values you must supply, such as arguments to commands or path names for your particular system.
-For example: % cd /users/ your_name Note: Some command examples may use angle brackets to represent variable values you must supply.
-This is an older convention that is replaced with italic words or characters.
+For example: #include <stdio.h></stdio.h> Fixed width italic Fixed width italic words or characters in code and commands represent variable values you must supply, such as arguments to commands or path names for your particular system.
+For example: % cd /users/YourUserName Italic Italic words in normal text represent emphasis and introduce new terms .
+Bold Bold words in normal text represent graphical user interface components such as menu commands and dialog boxes.
+For example: the User Preferences dialog.

-Keying conventions
+Keying Conventions

-This guide may use the following keying conventions:
+This book uses the following keying conventions:

-This guide may use the following keying conventions.
-No prompt When a command's format is the same for multiple

-- platforms, a prompt is not used.
-A percent sign represents the UNIX command shell prompt for a command that does not require root privileges.
-A number sign represents the UNIX command shell - prompt for a command that requires root privileges. - The notation > represents the DOS or Windows command prompt. - Horizontal or vertical ellipses in format and syntax descriptions indicate that material has been eliminated to simplify a discussion. - Brackets enclose optional items in format and syntax descriptions. - Braces enclose a list from which you must choose an item in format and syntax descriptions. - A vertical bar separates items in a list of choices enclosed in { } (braces) in format and syntax descriptions.
+No prompt When a command's format is the same for multiple platforms, the command prompt is not shown.
+8 A percent sign represents the UNIX command shell prompt for a command that does not require root privileges.
+A number sign represents the UNIX command shell prompt for a command that requires root privileges.
+The notation > represents the MS-DOS or Windows command prompt. ···· · · Horizontal or vertical ellipses in format and syntax descriptions indicate that material has been eliminated to simplify a discussion. [] Brackets enclose optional items in format and syntax descriptions. {} Braces enclose a list from which you must choose an item in format and syntax descriptions.
+1 In format and syntax descriptions, a vertical bar separates items in a list of choices enclosed in {} (braces).
+In graphical user interface descriptions, a vertical bar separates menu commands (for example, select File Open ).